slashinfty/bracketeer/Admins.md

 The defaults for Swiss are Solkoff and cumulative.
 The defaults for round-robin are Sonneborn-Berger and versus.

+For some examples of how to set up a tournament, see [here](Examples.md).

 ---

 `!options {option=value}` or `!O {option=value}`